Anibal-Quiroz-P5/Portfolio_02/Readme.md

 2. Clone the repository to the local computer.

-3. Create the folders and files for the back-end following this basic structure:
+3. Manually create the empty folders and files for the back-end by following this basic structure:

 ![Alt text](image-5.png)